16 Best U.S. National Parks to Visit in June (+ Seasonal Tips)

 For more information and things to do, check the NPs website.
 Keep in mind that the entire area is very big, so plan well.

-- Where to stay: There are several accommodations close to the entrance of the park – check out McKinley Chalet Resort!
-Inside the park, Denali Backcountry Lodge and several other lodges and cabins should be open in June as well.
+• Where to stay: There are several accommodations close to the entrance of the park.
+Lodges and cabins inside the park should be open in June as well.
 Just be sure to book your accommodations well in advance!

-One of the largest national parks in the U.S., Denali National Park is home to taiga forests, alpine tundra, snowy mountains, and North America’s tallest peak Denali (20,310 ft – 6,190 m).
-It’s also a paradise for wildlife viewing with 39 species of mammals including bears, moose, wolves, caribou, and 169 species of birds living in the area.
+One of the largest national parks in the U.S., Denali National Park is home to taiga forests, alpine tundra, snowy mountains, and North America’s tallest peak, Mount McKinley (Denali).
+It’s also a paradise for wildlife viewing with 39 species of mammals, including bears, moose, wolves, caribou, and 169 species of birds living in the area.

 And while Denali can be visited the whole year round, summer offers the mildest weather, best wildlife viewing, and all the roads and accommodations are open.
 June is the start of the season in Denali when most facilities are just beginning to open after the winter.
 The first half of the month is still rather quiet and it gets busier towards July.

-June is late spring in Denali and the landscape just begins to turn green, wildflowers appear, and wildlife is very active.
+June is late spring in Denali, and the landscape just begins to turn green, wildflowers appear, and wildlife is very active.
 It’s the season when you can expect to see baby animals – moose calves, bear cubs, or wolf pups.
-It’s also the time when many migratory birds arrive in the area knowing that they’ll find lots of mosquitoes to feast on.
-Yes, there will be many more mosquitoes in Denali in June than in the late summer, but don’t let this stop you because this is a truly magical time to visit!
+It’s also the time when many migratory birds arrive in the area, knowing that they’ll find lots of mosquitoes to feast on.
+Yes, there will be many more mosquitoes in Denali in June than in the late summer, but don’t let this stop you because this is a great time to visit!

 The biggest advantage of visiting Denali in June is that most facilities are already open, most Denali tours are already running, but the summer crowds haven’t arrived yet.
 You might be able to find somewhat better deals for flights and more availability for accommodations.